 I had read that many of their kind hang out at Takeshita street but we didn’t even dare to pass.
 There were tourists actually standing at the end of the street just looking at the crowd as if this was an attraction to them.

 5 PM in the afternoon is not a very good time to look for Japanese restaurants.
-A lot of them are closed at that time and re-open at 6 so you have less choices.
+A lot of them are closed at that time and re-open at 6 so you have fewer choices.
 Things are quite expensive in Harajuku, including food so we were lucky we found this local restaurant hidden from the main streets.
-They only served gyozas and vegetables if I’m note mistaken.
+They only served gyozas and vegetables if I’m not mistaken.